 Months to Start Feeding Hummingbirds

 While the exact dates to put out hummingbird feeders can vary, these birds do tend to be reliable in their migration patterns and when they start visiting feeders.

 - February / March: Hummingbird migration begins early in the southern United States.
-Areas in the deep south, including northern Florida, can put out hummingbird feeders as soon as mid- to late February or very early March and expect to be visited by the first arriving migrants.
+Areas in the deep south, including northern Florida and southern Georgia, can put out hummingbird feeders as soon as mid- to late February or very early March and expect to be visited by the first arriving migrants.